BSVino/docs.gl/readme.md

 	python compile.py --full

 If you are running Windows, there are a build.bat and a build_full.bat for convenience.
-When the script is done building, the completed site will be in a folder named `all_htdocs`.
+When the script is done building, the completed site will be in a folder named `htdocs`.

 ####OpenGL Only